 Although words might appear defamatory, a defendant may establish that they were spoken in jest or as part of vulgar abuse and therefore did not convey any defamatory meaning to those who heard or saw the words.
 In other words, the words were not taken seriously.
 The Defamation Act 2005 (SA) also provides a defence of triviality, where the circumstances of publication were such that the plaintiff was unlikely to sustain any harm.

-A whistleblower is someone who is aware of illegal activities or corruption and who discloses this information to authorities so that it can be investigated in the public interest.
-The Public Interest Disclosure Act 2018 (SA) protects whistleblowers who disclose matters relating to substantial risks to public health, safety or the environment, or about corruption, misconduct and maladministration in public administration.
+The Public Interest Disclosure Act 2018 (SA) (formerly the Whistleblowers Protection Act 1993 (SA)) protects people who disclose information relating to substantial risks to public health, safety or the environment, and public officers who disclose information relating to corruption, misconduct and maladministration in public administration.